 Project 01 · The foundational corpus

-Recovering the early voices of computing in the humanities — from the scholars and practitioners who were there.
+Recovering the early voices of digital humanities — from the scholars and practitioners who shaped the field.

 Interdisciplinary in method, drawing on oral history, digital humanities, and cultural studies, it gathers the memories, observations, and insights rarely admitted into the scholarly literature — and makes them available as a foundation for the lab's later projects.

-For the most part, such information cannot be gleaned from extant documentation — these are the hidden histories of computing in the humanities, accessible only through the testimony of those who lived them.
+For the most part, such information cannot be gleaned from extant documentation — these are the hidden histories of digital humanities, accessible only through the testimony of those who lived them.